-The Kraft Foods Global, Inc. TIP Plan (the "Plan") is a defined contribution plan designed to encourage employees to save for retirement by providing eligible employees with an opportunity to invest a portion of their compensation and thereby share in contributions from Kraft Foods Global, Inc. ("Kraft Foods").
+The Kraft Foods Global, Inc. Thrift Plan (the "Plan") is a defined contribution plan designed to encourage employees to save for retirement by providing eligible employees with an opportunity to invest a portion of their compensation and thereby share in contributions from Kraft Foods Global, Inc. ("Kraft Foods").
 Kraft Foods is a wholly owned subsidiary of Kraft Foods Inc. Participants should refer to the official Plan document that legally governs the operation of the Plan for a complete description of the Plan's provisions.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-Prior to July 1, 2008, the Plan vested the Management Committee for Employee Benefits of Kraft Foods Global, Inc. (the "Management Committee") with the authority to control and manage the non-investment operations of the Plan, and the Management Committee delegated this authority to the Kraft Foods Global, Inc. Administrative Committee (the "Administrative Committee").
-Effective July 1, 2008, the Plan vested the Administrative Committee with authority to control and manage the non-investment operations of the Plan.
-The Management Committee continues to be responsible for plan design.
+The Management Committee for Employee Benefits of Kraft Foods Global, Inc. (the "Management Committee") is responsible for plan design.
+The Plan vests the Kraft Foods Global, Inc. Administrative Committee (the "Administrative Committee") with authority to control and manage the non-investment operations of the Plan.
 The Benefits Investment Committee is responsible for the selection of the investment options in which participants elect to invest their Plan accounts, the appointment of investment managers to manage one or more of the investment options and the monitoring of the performance of the investment options.
 The Administrative Committee and the Benefits Investment Committee are hereinafter collectively referred to as the "Fiduciaries."